MIDUN2306/Billing-Application/ADMIN_PANEL_COMPLETE.md

 # Admin Panel Implementation - Complete

 ## Overview
-A comprehensive admin panel has been created for managing stores, users, and roles in the multi-tenant Tea Boys POS system.
+A comprehensive admin panel has been created for managing stores, users, and roles in the multi-tenant DISA Info Tech system.
 The panel is fully responsive and works seamlessly across mobile, tablet, and desktop devices.

 ## Features Implemented